microcks/api-lifecycle/beer-catalog-workshop/SETUP.md

 Then click on *Credentials* > *System*, click on *Global credentials (unrestricted)* and select *Add Credentials...* .
 Fill-in your Tower Admin login and password, and choose `tower-admin` for the id field.

 ![Jenkins Ansible setup](./assets/jenkins-ansible-user.png)

+## OpenShift for running Workshop

+Create a bunch of users (from `user01` to `user10` for example) so that they will be autohrized to authenticate and create projects if you plan to let them do that.
+See [Variants in overview](./README.md)).